March 3-6, 2014 • Austin, Texas

-Founding Editor of Maker Media, Dale Dougherty, delivered a powerful presentation on the growing Maker movement at SXSWedu this year.
-Dougherty's presentation emphasized the value of informal education and the potential impact on tomorrow's students.
-Watch his 2013 Distinguished Speaker presentation now!
+Founding Editor of Maker Media, Dale Dougherty, delivered a compelling presentation that explored the creative Maker movement transforming "traditional academics into active, engaged learners," at the 2013 SXSWedu Conference & Festival.
+Dougherty's presentation highlights the value of informal education and the potential impact on tomorrow's students.

 Senior Education Evangelist at Google, Jaime Casap, delivered a Distinguished Speaker presentation at SXSWedu in March challenging attendees to thinking about the relationship with children and the web.
 His thought-provoking presentation examined how the web is central to new learning models that will help educators and students discover, collaborate, create, and transform what learning will look like for generations to come.
 Watch Jaime Casap's presentation now.

 Former NBA player and Founder of the Carver Academy, David Robinson joined the 2013 SXSWedu Conference & Festival as a Distinguished Speaker.
 In an engaging presentation he shared how he teamed up with IDEA Public Schools to transform public school options for low-income students throughout Texas.

 SXSWedu was proud to feature a number of compelling presentations from top thought leaders from across the learning landscape this March in Austin, Texas.

 The Distinguished Speakers at this year's event led engaging presentations surrounding themes on the present and the future of teaching and learning.
 All of the Distinguished Speaker presentations from this year's SXSWedu Conference & Festival are now available to watch online.
 Visit the SXSWedu Vimeo channel to watch all of the 2013 Distinguished Speakers and Keynotes now!